dotnet/runtimelab/docs/using-nativeaot/optimizing.md

 No action is needed on Windows since the platform convention is to generate debug information into a separate file (`*.pdb`).

 ## Advanced options
-* `<IlcDisableUnhandledExceptionExperience>true</IlcDisableUnhandledExceptionExperience>`: disables code that prints stack traces for unhandled exceptions to the console.
 * `<IlcSystemModule>classlibmodule</IlcSystemModule>`: Name of the module which contains basic classes.
 When specified, disable automatic referencing of the `System.Private.CoreLib` and other libraries.
 See https://github.com/MichalStrehovsky/zerosharp for example of usage.